aspose-slides/Aspose.Slides-Documentation/net/getting-started/system-requirements/_index.md

 {{%  alert  title="Note"  color="primary"  %}}

-While CentOS 7 GLIBC version is 2.14, Aspose.Slides for .NET 6 requires Linux x86_x64 with GLIBC 2.23 and higher.
+While CentOS 7 GLIBC version is 2.14, Aspose.Slides for .NET 6 and .NET 7 requires Linux x86_x64 with GLIBC 2.23 and higher.

 {{% /alert %}}